 Wednesday 16th May

 The shower had two faucets: one labelled Frio for cold and the other labelled Caliente for just as cold.
 I skip it.
 I notice some itchy bumps on elbows and knees.
 Wherever the insects were, they weren’t out in the cold.
-Their home was probably in the thick warm, woollen blankets.
+Their home was probably in the thick warm, woollen blankets I buried myself in last night.

-The stark landscape slowly transformed into rich farmland, trees began to appear and some undulations and bends in the road began to appear.
+The stark landscape slowly transformed into rich farmland, trees began to appear and some undulations and bends in the road began to bring interest to the journey.
 I was back on planet Earth.

-My room was room No 1 at the back, away from the road but next to a fairground that would spark up Gangnam Style and La Macarena as soon as the sunset.
+My room was room No 1 at the back, away from the road but next to a fairground that would spark up Gangnam Style and La Macarena as soon as the sun went down.
 Ah well, what else to expect from previous experience.
 The bed was warmer than the one in Ayaviri, with its 5 heavy woollen blankets and apparently uninhabited by creatures other than me.
 The double bed meant I had two pillows so was able to sit comfortably and type up some notes.
 The ambient temperature was warmer than last night too… and I began to get comfortable, which had been a warning from mother Ayahuasca not to settle for, and I abandoned the temptation to stay one more night.
 Anyhow, Copacabana was only 145Km away.
 It doesn’t sound much but the bike is slow.
-Even on a loaded YB125 that does a maximum of 80km/h and average of 50km/h it means 3 hours in cold wind.
+Even on a loaded YB125 that does a maximum of 80km/h on a level road and an average of 50km/h, it means sitting 3 hours in cold wind.